Don’t spend a fortune on plastic decorations. Make memories and decorate for Christmas with these handmade salt dough Christmas Decorations.

 - Cut out using Christmas cookie cutters and leave plain.
 There’s nothing like the elegance of plain white against the green Christmas tree.

 - Stamp using regular paper stamps.
 You can either stamp your ornaments plain or use ink to give your impression a bit of colour.
 Don’t forget, stamp before you cook your ornaments so that you leave an impression.
 It’s easier to stamp first and then cut out your ornament around the stamp.

 - Add texture.
 Similar to stamping, add texture to your uncooked ornaments by pressing a textured surface into the dough.
 Ideas include leaves, lace, burlap, bark, shells.
 Anything textured.
 Again, it’s usually easier to add texture to the dough first and then cut out your ornament shape.

 - An alternative is to add a raised textured design with glue after the ornament has cooked.
 Then paint over the glue.

 - Use a toothpick to draw designs or write words in your ornaments before cooking.

 - Paint your cooked ornaments.
 Paint them a single colour or paint faces on your ornaments.

-- Add embellishments to your cooked ornaments by glueing on glitter, sequins, buttons, seeds, ribbons, beads etc. You can pick up craft items on the cheap from Spotlight.
+- Add embellishments to your cooked ornaments by gluing on glitter, sequins, buttons, seeds, ribbons, beads etc. For natural ornaments that can be composted, stick to natural embellishments.

 - Use a marker to draw patterns or write on your ornament.

-- If you’re super creative, rather than cutting out flat ornaments, use the dough to craft a 3D ornament like an angel or snowman or these absolutely adorable Santa Clauses or this one (with tutorial).
-These will take longer to dry out in the oven.
+- If you’re super creative, rather than cutting out flat ornaments, use the dough to sculpt a 3D ornament.
+These will take longer in the oven to dry out.